Regulatory Services Officer

 What you need to succeed

-To be successful in this role, previous experience of leading on complex projects principally within the PSH discipline is essential for this role.
-You will have extensive knowledge of building construction and housing defects relating to dampness, pests and drainage as well as understanding gas and electric certification.
+To be successful in this role, previous experience of leading on complex projects principally within the environmental protection discipline is essential for this role.
+You will have extensive knowledge of local air quality management.

 What you'll get in return